Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * adresse (address) - address of company
   * epost (email) - email to company
 * klient - Information about the company that is the owner of the realties.
 Required for all callback types except callback type "feil"
+  * klienttype (client type) - The type of client (see list of examples)
+  * organisasjonsnavn (organization name) - The client name
+  * organisasjonsnummer (organization number) - The client organization number
+  * epost (email) - Email to the client
+  * styreleder (chairperson) - The person leading the board
+    * navn (name) - Name of chair person
+    * epost (email) - Email to chair person
+    * telefonnr (phone numer) - The phone number to the chair person
 * levert (delivered) - timestamp when the response message was created
 * referanse (reference) - a reference to the assignment from the accountant
 * eierform (type of ownership) - can be Andelseier, Seksjonseier or Aksjonær